 fbpx

+Let’s learn about space with our space lesson plans and our Space Research Project!
 A cornerstone of our classroom curriculum in our research projects These science of reading-aligned research projects are created to make research and writing accessible and fun for our early childhood students.
 Let’s face it, research can be a daunting task for our kids because so many of them are just learning to read!
-So, our research projects are designed to be done with read-alouds and videos and anchor charts/graphic organizers to give students support for their writing.
+So, our research projects are designed to be done with read-alouds videos and graphic organizers to give students support for their writing.
 Did I mention they’re fun?!
-And they are great for informational text, vocabulary, building background knowledge, and higher-order thinking!
-So today I’m sharing our space research project and showing you ways to bring a fun, hands-on space unit into your classroom!
+They are great for informational text, vocabulary, building background knowledge, higher-order thinking, and meeting social studies and science content!

 Everything you need to conduct a space research project/space unit is included in our Mission Space creation!

 First, we learn about the sun and Earth and how day and night happen.
-We talk about things we do during the day and night and make a class chart.
+We talked about things we did during the day and night and made a class chart.

 After we make our chart, we make a picture of what we see in the day and night sky!